Wednesday 04/13/22

 Peter passionately declared his undying devotion with the words, “though everyone else forsake you I would die with you”… “Peter, before the rooster crows 3 times you will have denied you ever knew Me”.

 What caused Peter’s fall there?
-Some unequivocally claim pride was the only culprit, and though there was a fair amount of that in those words, I believe it ran deeper than that as it often does with us humans.
+Some unequivocally claim that pride was the only culprit, but I’m convinced otherwise!
+I mean, make no mistake, there was a fair amount of pride that Peter’s exclamation, but I believe the reason for his denial ran much deeper than that, as it often does with us humans.

 No one could…